-Similarly some works use some perturbations related to word order to investigate some properties of language models. \citet{pandia2021sorting} introduced distracting content to test how robustly language models retain and use that information for prediction, proving that language models appear particularly susceptible to factors of semantic similarity and word position. \citet{papadimitriou2022classifying} applied a perturbation (scrambling method) to investigate where the semantic and syntactical processing is taking place in BERT, revealing that early layers care more about lexicon while the later layer care more about word order.
-Our current work contributes to this research direction by examining the effects of scrambling on both brain alignment as well as language modeling performance.
+Other studies have used perturbations related to word order to investigate some properties of language models. \citet{pandia2021sorting} introduced distracting content to test how robustly language models retain and use that information for prediction, showing that language models are particularly susceptible to semantic similarity and word position. \citet{papadimitriou2022classifying} applied a perturbation (scrambling method) to investigate where the semantic and syntactic processing is taking place in BERT, revealing that early layers care more about the lexicon, while the latter layer care more about word order.
+Our current work contributes to this research direction by examining the effects of scrambling on both brain alignment and language modeling.

 Finally, a work by \citet{aw2023summary} finetunes language models to summarize narratives and finds improved brain alignment, despite a lack of improvement in next-word prediction.
 While this finding suggests a similar conclusion to the one from our work--that next-word prediction performance is not necessary for improved brain alignment--the perturbation approach in our work allows additional control over the language model representations and is complementary to this previous work.